Wenlab/Computation-Neuro-Course/README.md

 # Computational Neuroscience Course

-This repository supports an ongoing effort to build a systems and computational neuroscience course for USTC biophysics students.
+This repository supports an ongoing effort to build a systems and computational neuroscience course for USTC students.
 The goal is a two-semester sequence: the first semester covers foundational material, and the second introduces more advanced topics for undergraduate and graduate students.

 | | |
 |---|---|